Start Debugging

 What is .NET Aspire?

 .NET Aspire is a comprehensive, cloud-oriented framework designed for creating scalable, observable, and production-grade distributed applications.
-It was introduced in preview part of the .NET 8 release.
+It was introduced in preview as part of the .NET 8 release.

 The framework is provided through a set of NuGet packages, each addressing different aspects of cloud-native application development, which are typically structured as a network of microservices rather than a single, large codebase, and rely heavily on a variety of services like databases, messaging systems, and caching solutions.